DhruvSingla33/Books_hive/README.md

 ## 🌟 Key Features

 - 📖 **Book Library**
-  Browse, read, and manage a wide range of books.
+  Browse, and manage a wide range of books.

 - 🧠 **Hybrid Recommendation System**
   Combines content-based and collaborative filtering to suggest personalized books.